ZakariyeNor/FadeFinder/README.md

 - `pip3 install -r requirements.txt`.

 You will need to create a new file called `env.py` at the root-level, and include the same environment variables listed above from the Heroku deployment steps.

-> [!IMPORTANT]
-> This is a sample only; you would replace the values with your own if cloning/forking my repository.

-🛑 !!!
-ATTENTION ZakariyeNor !!! 🛑

-⚠️ DO NOT update the environment variables to your own!
-These should never be public; only use the demo values below! ⚠️

-🛑 --- END --- 🛑

 Sample `env.py` file: